nicm42/100-days-of-code-v2/log 2.md

 **Day 29: 19th December 2020**
 I did of tidying on GitHub then decided to look into GitHub profile readme.
 It's pretty cool what you can do.
 I've bunged some things in there, but I need to think about what I actually want to do with it.

+**Day 30: 20th December 2020**
+After having watched a couple of videos of people doing CSS Battle, I decided to give it a go.
+It started easy, but then ramped up!
+But I have used clip-path, having watched a video on it this week, so I am excited about that.
+It's not the sort of code you'd write for something you were releasing and I'm not bothering too much about making it short (but I might come back and do that later), but I'm having fun with it.
+I also finished off my GitHub readme, with a bit of text and a few tweaks to the layout.